pingcap/docs-tidb-operator/en/clinic-user-guide.md

 ---
-title: Troubleshoot TiDB cluster using PingCAP Clinic
+title: Troubleshoot TiDB Cluster Using PingCAP Clinic
-summary: Learn how to install and use PingCAP Clinic on a TiDB cluster deployed using TiDB Operator to collect data and quickly check the health of the cluster.
+summary: Learn how to install PingCAP Clinic on a TiDB cluster deployed using TiDB Operator and how to use PingCAP Clinic to collect data from the cluster and check the cluster health.
 ---

-# Troubleshoot TiDB cluster using PingCAP Clinic
+# Troubleshoot TiDB Cluster Using PingCAP Clinic

-For TiDB clusters deployed using TiDB Operator, you can use PingCAP Clinic Diagnostic Service (PingCAP Clinic) to troubleshoot cluster problems remotely and perform a quick check on cluster status locally using Diag client (Diag) and Clinic Server Platform (Clinic Server).
+For TiDB clusters deployed in Kubernetes using TiDB Operator, you can use PingCAP Clinic Diagnostic Service (PingCAP Clinic) to remotely troubleshoot cluster problems and locally check the cluster status using the Diag client (Diag) and the Clinic Server Platform (Clinic Server).

 > **Note:**
 >
-> This document **only** applies to clusters deployed using TiDB Operator.
-For clusters deployed using TiUP, see [PingCAP Clinic for TiUP environments](https://docs.pingcap.com/tidb/stable/clinic-user-guide-for-tiup).
+> This document **only** applies to clusters deployed using TiDB Operator in Kubernetes.
+For clusters deployed using TiUP in an on-premises environment, see [PingCAP Clinic for TiUP environments](https://docs.pingcap.com/tidb/stable/clinic-user-guide-for-tiup).
 >
-> PingCAP Clinic **does not support** collecting data from clusters deployed using TiDB Ansible for now.
+> PingCAP Clinic **does not support** collecting data from clusters deployed using TiDB Ansible.

-For clusters deployed using TiDB Operator, Diag needs to be deployed as a standalone Pod.
-This document describes how to use the `kubectl` command to create and deploy a Pod, then collect data and perform a quick check through the API.
+For clusters deployed using TiDB Operator, Diag is deployed as a standalone Pod.
+This document describes how to use the `kubectl` command to create and deploy the Diag Pod, then to collect data and perform a quick check through the API.

-## Use Scenarios
+## Usage scenarios

-You can easily collect data from clusters and perform a quick check using the Clinic Diag of PingCAP Clinic:
+You can easily collect data from clusters and perform a quick check using the Diag of PingCAP Clinic:

 - [Use Clinic Diag to collect data](#use-clinic-diag-to-collect-data)
 - [Use Clinic Diag to perform a quick check on the cluster](#use-clinic-diag-to-perform-a-quick-check-on-the-cluster)

-## Install Clinic Diag
+## Install Diag client

-The following sections describe how to install Clinic Diag.
+The following sections describe how to install Diag client.

 ### Step 1: Prepare the environment

-Before deploying Clinic Diag, make sure the following items are installed on the cluster:
+Before deploying Diag client, make sure the following items are installed on the cluster:

 * Kubernetes >= v1.12
 * [TiDB Operator](tidb-operator-overview.md)